rpm-software-management/dnf/doc/conf_ref.rst

 ``proxy``
     :ref:`string <string-label>`

     URL of a proxy server to connect through.
-Set to an empty string to disable the proxy setting inherited from the main section and use direct connection instead.
+Set to an empty string in the repository configuration to disable proxy setting inherited from the main section.
 The expected format of this option is ``<scheme>://<ip-or-hostname>[:port]``.
     (For backward compatibility, '_none_' can be used instead of the empty string.)

-    Note: The curl environment variables (such as ``http_proxy``) are effective if this option is unset.
+    Note: The curl environment variables (such as ``http_proxy``) are effective if this option is unset (or '_none_' is set in the repository configuration).
 See the ``curl`` man page for details.

 .. _proxy_username-label: